denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 <h3 align="center"> P.S. </h3>

 I hope you will find something interesting and useful from this post.
-I think I'll add support multithreading to event system when I'll experiment with multithreading in engine and I'll write post about it later.
+I think I'll add multithreading support to event system when I'll be experimenting with multithreading in the engine and I'll write post about it later.
 Feel free to comment and write yor thoughts about my implementation.

 Thank you for attention!